kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 > What happens when the database is incomplete, or we are required to trade-off accuracy for reduced latency, lower computation, ...

 <side>TODO Are these really the same?
 Need to show more rigorously.</side>
-Incomplete database aka approximate reasoning aka imperfect models.
+Incomplete database aka approximate reasoning aka reasoning with an imperfect model.

 Consider some strategies for reducing the complexity (memory, latency, time, ...) of a reasoning system.